heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 The VMware team may resist supporting snapshots because of limited storage space.
 While standard VMDK files are fixed in size, COW snapshots will grow over time and require careful monitoring with data stores in VMware environments often running tight on capacity.

 Another justification for pushing back on supporting automated snapshots will be the VMware vendor recommendation that snapshots should never be used for more than 72 hours (see KB article [Best practices for using VMware snapshots in the vSphere environment](https://kb.vmware.com/s/article/1025279)).
-Unfortunately, app teams usually need more than 3 days of soak time before they are comfortable that no impact to their apps has resulted from a RHEL upgrade.
+Unfortunately, app teams usually need more than 3 days of soak time before they are comfortable that no impact to their apps has resulted from a CentOS conversion.

 VMware snapshots work great when they can be automated.
 If you are considering this option, engage early with the team that controls the VMware environment for your organization and be prepared for potential resistance.